runtimeverification/k/k-distribution/k-tutorial/1_basic/13_rewrite_rules/README.md

 **top-level rewrite rule**.
 The simplest way to ensure that a rule is treated as a top-level rule is for the left-hand side of the rule to mention one or more **cells**.
-We will cover how cells work and are declared in more detail in a later lesson, but for now, you should be aware that when we ran `krun` in our very first example in Lesson 1.2 and got the following output:
+We will cover how cells work and are declared in more detail in a later lesson, but for now, what you should know is that when we ran `krun` in our very first example in Lesson 1.2 and got the following output:

 ```